Now Reading

 Characters from Netflix Show Supacell

-The new hit Netflix series Supacell has captivated audiences. securing the top spot in the U.K. and the number 2 spot on the U.S. Netflix charts within its first week on the platform.
-The show currently has a 100% critic score on Rotten Tomatoes and has been praised for not only having a Black-led cast, but more importantly for its intentional representation when addressing overlooked issues in society.
-Let’s unpack how Supacell intentionally tackles sickle cell disease and the ignored issue of missing Black people in the U.K. while staying true to the culture of South London.
+The new hit Netflix series Supacell is captivating audiences.
+The show secured the top spot in the UK and the number 2 spot on the U.S. Netflix charts within its first week on the platform.
+The show currently has a 100% critic score on Rotten Tomatoes.
+It is being praised for having a Black-led cast and its intentional representation when addressing overlooked issues in society.
+Here’s how Supacell intentionally tackles sickle cell disease, and the ignored issue of missing Black people in the UK, while staying true to South London culture.

 @netflix